asaito333/Projects/README.md

 <h3>(3) <a href= "https://github.com/tnmasui/Projects/tree/master/IMDb" >Analyzing Movie Series Performance with IMDb Data by Python</a></h3>

-In this project, we created database with <a href="http://www.imdb.com/interfaces">IMDb plain text data files</a> by using <a href="http://imdbpy.sourceforge.net/">API (IMDbPY)</a>.
+In this project, we created dataset with <a href="http://www.imdb.com/interfaces">IMDb plain text data files</a> by using <a href="http://imdbpy.sourceforge.net/">API (IMDbPY)</a>.
 Then, I <a href= "https://github.com/tnmasui/Projects/blob/master/IMDb/Series_Analysis.ipynb">analyzed how user ratings on movies differ across series numbers</a>.
+The original data has multiple tables which includes such as title, movie type, rating, and box-office, so I joined those tables in this code.
+In addition, although the data have movies across countries, I only focus on US movie in this analysis.
 The following imange shows the result.

 <img src="https://github.com/tnmasui/Projects/blob/master/IMDb/IMG_IMdB.jpg" height="350" width="600">